alphagov/Product-Managers-Learn-By-Doing/README.md

 **Disclaimer** - some of the suggested activities and experiences in this list overlap, or could apply to several skills (e.g. some of the Product ownership and Strategic ownership activities are very similar).

-## Product Manager - Activities and experiences
+## Product Manager - activities and experiences

 |  Skill |  Activities and experiences (You have...) |
 |:---:|:---|